| | | | | | |

 How to Make Methi Paratha

-Compared to leavened bread like naan or Foccacia, methi parathas follow a straightforward method:
+Compared to leavened bread like naan or foccacia, methi parathas follow a straightforward method:

 1. Prepare the methi by washing it thoroughly, picking the leaves from the stems, and then roughly chopping.